unicornlaunching/grundgesetz-skeleton/docs/tutorial/t-overview.md

 In my opinion, business has already been solved.
 Unfortunately, too much time is spent studying and applying disciplines in the wrong order.

-### How Might We Forecast Problems Worth Solving & Jobs To Be Done?
+## How Might We Forecast Problems Worth Solving & Jobs To Be Done?

-It stands to reason that if we could PREDICT which Problems Worth Solving and Jobs To Be Done are worth solving ahead of time, we will rescue our time, energy, and budget from building perfect solutions nobody cares about.In a sentence, Professor Witiger's Six-Environment Theory is the one framework that can help disruptive Founders, Designers, Engineers, and Salespeople make rapid, high-impact, well-informed, decisions from moment to moment.The Six Environments that work hand-in-hand to produce Problems Worth Solving and Jobs To Be Done are as follows:
+###It stands to reason that if we could PREDICT which Problems Worth Solving and Jobs To Be Done are worth solving ahead of time, we will rescue our time, energy, and budget from building perfect solutions nobody cares about.

+In a sentence, Professor Witiger's Six-Environment Theory is the one framework that can help disruptive Founders, Designers, Engineers, and Salespeople make rapid, high-impact, well-informed, decisions from moment to moment.The Six Environments that work hand-in-hand to produce Problems Worth Solving and Jobs To Be Done are as follows:

 - Political / Legal / Regulatory
 - Economic